Reuniting Families Split by War Is all in a Day's Work for Simon Char

 These are the moments Char — and the children in his care — live for.

-“The best part of my job is when I see the reunited family happy and smiling together as a result of the miracle that just happened," says Simon, here with a five-year-old girl whose parents he located after four long years.
-“I’ve told her that she will soon be with her family and she is very excited,”
+“The best part of my job is when I see the reunited family happy and smiling together as a result of the miracle that just happened," says Simon, here with a 5-year-old girl whose parents he located after four long years.
+“I’ve told her that she will soon be with her family and she is very excited.”

 Protection officers like Char are doing everything they can to help the 8,000 children who are living on their own get back home.